 Insights Service is responsible for comparing the energy disaggregation results of a household with the historical consumption of the same home or the consumption of other households in the same region with the same demographic profile.
 This can add more context to the results of the energy disaggregation since a single consumption cannot help the end-user understand if the consumption of an appliance is low or high.

-Recommendation Services translate the results of the energy disaggregation and insights services into actions that the end-user can follow in order.
+Recommendation Services translate the results of the energy disaggregation and insights services into actions that the end-user can follow in order to improve their energy consumption practices.
 This means there are specific, individualized recommendations for household appliances and activities that participate heavily in household consumption.
-The end-user is consulted about good practices.

 It is essential to understand that the end customer’s behavior may be the reason for increased daily/monthly consumption due to his consumption behavior.
 But another factor plays a vital role in this quest for energy consumption reduction.
 If, for example, the Washing Machine appliance installed within a household is old and energy inefficient, changing one's behavior will not solve the problem completely.